nonetrix/nixdots/README.md

 - Generally clean code
 - Check that comment style is consistent e.g. same wording
 - Add Ranger or Joshuto config
-- Add sway config and make sure it has needed kernel options to work on NVIDIA(poorly)

 ## Installation